valecs/mpist/README.md

 ### Example
 `int task = getTaskID('f', &argc, argv);`

-parses the command-line arguments, looking for a flag like -f n-m where n-m is the range to execute over.
+Parses the command-line arguments, looking for a flag like -f n-m where n-m is the range to execute over.
 A unique int in [n,m] is returned for each rank.

+See `examples/example.c` and `make example` for more.